kendallm360/cocktail-lounge/README.md

 * `cd` into repository
 * Run `npm install`
 * Run `npm start`
-* Webpage will open in separate browser
+* Web App will open in separate browser

 ## Technologies Used:
 * Github